BjornKennethHolmstrom/DidiS/CODE_OF_CONDUCT.md

 ## Our Pledge

-The Swedish Direct Democracy (SweDD) platform is committed to being an inclusive and welcoming environment for all contributors, users, and participants.
+The Direct Democracy in Sweden (DiDiS) platform is committed to being an inclusive and welcoming environment for all contributors, users, and participants.
 We pledge to make participation in our project a harassment-free experience, regardless of:

 - Age
 - Disability